ArthurGareginyan/my-custom-styles/README.md

 **Current features:**

-* Syntax highlighting (by CodeMirror).
+* Syntax highlighting (by CodeMirror)
-* Line numbering (by CodeMirror).
+* Line numbering (by CodeMirror)
-* Ready for translation (.pot file included).
+* Ready for translation (.pot file included)
+* Russian translation
-* CodeMirror scripts are combined and minified.
+* CodeMirror scripts are combined and minified

 **Coming soon:**

 * CSS minifier.
-* Trigger to temporary disable the custom CSS code.
+* Trigger to temporary disable the custom CSS code
-* Backuping the custom CSS code to a file.
+* Backuping the custom CSS code to a file

-* (Got more ideas?
-Tell me!)
+**Got more ideas?
+Tell me!**

 ## Contributing